Citi FM's Bernard Avle buries late wife; tears as many react to emotional photos

-Bernard Avle: Citi FM General Manager Lays Wife to Rest; Photos Capture Emotional Moments
+Bernard Avle: Wife of Citi FM General Manager Laid Wife to Rest; Photos Capture Emotional Moments

 - Citi FM/TV General Manager, Bernard Koku Avle, interred his wife, Justine Avle, following a private burial service on Thursday